Associate Professor, Mathematics

 My previous studies of sintering are summarized in my Ph.D. dissertation.
 Current and future directions for this area of research include expansion to a three-dimensional computer model, and incorporating shape optimization for designing microwave cavities for specific sintering applications.

 Together with John Bandler, I co-chaired the inaugural Three Minute Thesis® competition at the 2017 International Microwave Symposium, where Student and Young Professional finalists explained their research to a general audience in under three minutes.
-We will continue chairing the 3MT® competition at the 2018 International Microwave Symposium in Philadelphia.
+Its tenth anniversary will be at the 2026 International Microwave Symposium in Boston.

 For more information, please see my personal web site.